 This is a full day trip.
 You will spend time hiking up Glade Creek and, depending on the water level, between 3-3.5 hours on the water plus shuttle time to and from the river.

-We provide transportation from our resort to the river and back again, all rafting equipment (helmet, life jacket, paddle and boat) and the best riverside lunch in the world of rafting.
-Be assured you will not go hungry!
+We provide transportation from our resort to the river and back again, all rafting equipment (helmet, life jacket, paddle and boat) and a sumptuous and filling riverside lunch.
+You will not go hungry!

-The Glade Creek Canyon trip has minimum age of 8 years old.
+The Glade Creek Canyon trip minimum age is 8 years old.
 Our PFDs (personal floatation devices) have a maximum chest capacity of 58 inches.
-Families with children 6-7 years old should consider an Upper New trip, instead, where six year olds raft free!

 Your guides and leaders will discuss specific safety requirements on site.

-This trip only runs on Monday, Wednesday and Friday from Memorial Day to Labor Day.
+This trip only runs on Tuesdays and Thursdays from Memorial Day to Labor Day.